 Moseying around Strandvägen, we waffle on renting bikes again.
 The temperatures such as they are.
 We’re not certain if the breeze created by riding will outweigh the heat generated by pumping our legs.
 To a bar it is!

 And what a lovely place we happen upon, even if the premium on a glass of Åbro is a bit shocking: Ångbåtsbryggan, a boat bar.
-Right on the water with a good view of Simonyi’s yacht, Skat, which doesn’t sound like a very complimentary name for a 232-ft custom-built monument to one’s ego, adorned with helicopter on top, like a gas-powered cherry.
+Right on the water with a good view of Charles Simonyi’s yacht, Skat, adorned with helicopter on top, like a gas-powered cherry.

 On account of this unexpected heat, it is here that we make the spontaneous decision that we’re going on a dinner cruise.
 Perhaps the open water and the sea breeze will bring some relief, we reason.

 We also reason that the boat ride might be too good at cooling us down.
-So, an H&M run for sweatshirts and a few hotdogs later (for some reason weiners are quite uniformly the fast-food rage across all of Denmark, Sweden, and Norway), we’re waiting at the dock to board the Cinderella II.
+So, an H&M run for sweatshirts and a few hotdogs later (for some reason "weiners" are quite uniformly the fast-food rage across all of Denmark, Sweden, and Norway), we’re waiting at the dock to board the Cinderella II, our ferry around the islands.

 We learn quickly that this is less of a dinner cruise than a mode of transportation for most of those onboard; many passengers hitch a ride to one island or another in the outer archipelago.
-Despite its ferry-like function and appearance, the Cinderella possesses a kick-ass white cloth dining deck: Excellent food and, I’m pleased to discover, Pol Roger, the splurgy champagne of choice of Sir Winston Churchill.
-I just finished reading Gretchen Rubin’s compact biography of the man and I’ve been itching to try it.
+Despite its ferry-like function and appearance, the Cinderella possesses a kick-ass white cloth dining deck: Excellent food and even Pol Roger, the splurgy champagne of choice of Sir Winston Churchill.

-Prior to dinner, we make our way to the back of the boat, the open air portion full of other sunning passengers, and a boisterous crew of Septuagenarian Swedish bros smoking cigars and knocking back Mariestads like collegiates.
-Inspiring, this.
+Prior to dinner, we make our way to the back of the boat, the open air portion full of other sunning passengers, and a boisterous crew of Septuagenarian Swedes smoking cigars and knocking back Mariestads like college kids.

 Scene III: Oslo to Voss

 Oslo is in the rear-view mirror and we’re all quite happy about it.
-It’s the hottest of all of the cities we’ve visited so far, pushing 30 degrees celsius, as they would say.
+It was the hottest of all of the cities we’ve visited so far, pushing 30 degrees celsius, as they would say.
 The apartment’s little air conditioning unit was no match for the almanac-defying heat wave.

 “It’s been at least 25 degrees for three weeks straight,” said our bearded, man-bunned guide to the Oslo beer scene — he works as a brewer or something.
-We ran into him at the Schouskjelleren Mikrobryggeri and he took an immediate liking to Rob, whose easy-going and just-the-right-amount-of-beer-snob manner at the bar makes men platonically flock to him and bartenders float him round after round.
-I ride Rob’s coattails like Aladdin and his magic carpet.
+We ran into him at the Schouskjelleren Mikrobryggeri and he took an immediate liking to Rob, whose easy-going and just-the-right-amount-of-snob manner at the bar makes beer guys flock to him and bartenders float him round after round.
+I just ride Rob’s coattails.

-Beard-bun really wanted to bro out with Rob (Jenn and I as a byproduct.
-Fiona was back at the apartment recovering from heat exhaustion — which has to be an uncommon thing to say happened to you in Norway, but there it is) and takes us around to all of these insider spots in Grünerløkka, where he fist-bumps whoever is pulling taps.
+Our man-bunned guide takes us around to all of these insider spots in Grünerløkka, where he fist-bumps whoever is pulling taps.
 Free pours of Norwegian microbrews appear magically before us as if we’re at Hogwarts.
 But they come and they come relentlessly.
-We have to run away from beard-bun, who we’re pretty certain was down to throw back brews until the middle of the next day if events continued their course.
+We have to run away from him at ine point, as we’re pretty certain he was ready to throw back brews until the middle of the next day if events continued their course.

 Scene IV: The fjords

-We’re finally in Voss, which sits in the Fjord lands on the tunnel-riddled drive from Oslo to Bergen.
-The number and length of the tunnels through the solid rock of the mountains is worth remarking upon.
+Voss sits in the Fjord lands on the tunnel-riddled drive from Oslo to Bergen.
+The number and length of the tunnels through the solid rock of the mountains is astounding.
 Between Voss and Bergen alone there are some 40 of them.
 Enormous, cavernous, winding, descending snakes.
 I fully expect to cross Khazad Dum in the depths of one of these abyssal underpasses.

 We emerge from our whole-house Airbnb overlooking grassy fields and a roaring, runoff-swollen river.